 - No collision detection system

 The Hover Camera Passport is another crowd favorite Selfie Drone that boasts an incredibly unique design.
 The arms are collapsible while the entire frame can be folded in half similar to a passport.

-In addition, this drone does not come with a dedicated controller since it has been designed for primarily for people who have no prior knowledge of how to fly a drone.
-Similar to the Dobbie Selfie Drone, it can be maneuvered via an app installed in the user’s smartphone.
+In addition, these kinds of best foldable selfie drones do not come with a dedicated controller since it has been designed primarily for people who have no prior knowledge of how to fly a drone.
+Similar to the Dobbie Selfie Drone, it can be maneuvered via an app installed on the user’s smartphone.

-In contrast to the Dobbie Selfie Drone, however, the Hover Passport Camera drone is loaded with an obstacle avoidance system bases on inbuilt sonars which prevents the gizmo from crashing into the nearby hindrances.
-The downward facing camera takes 100 frames per second and enables the drone to hover precisely at the required spot even during indoor flight excursions in the absence of GPS signal.
+In contrast to the Dobbie Selfie Drone, however, the Hover Passport Camera drone is loaded with an obstacle avoidance system bases on inbuilt sonars that prevent the gizmo from crashing into the nearby hindrances.
+The downward-facing camera takes 100 frames per second and enables the drone to hover precisely at the required spot even during indoor flight excursions in the absence of a GPS signal.

-The drone is also loaded with advanced modes of flight such as follow me, 360 degrees spin and orbit mode.
-When the follow me mode is triggered, the drones shows a yellow square over the person in view.
-Once double tapped, the yellow color morphs into green thereby showing that the drone has locked onto the target person and will follow him or her around.
-Fast runs and abrupt changes in movement does tend to make life complicated for the drone but it is good enough.
+The drone is also loaded with advanced modes of flight such as follow me, 360 degrees spin, and orbit mode.
+When the follow-me mode is triggered, the drone shows a yellow square over the person in view.
+Once double-tapped, the yellow color morphs into green thereby showing that the drone has locked onto the target person and will follow him or her around.
+Fast runs and abrupt changes in the movement do tend to make life complicated for the drone but it is good enough.
 In the orbit mode, the drone revolves around the target object while it is in motion.